At any stage of our lives, exercising the mind is as important as exercising the body. Fortunately, if done right, it can be immensely entertaining.

 Coming up with the answer also has the ability to give us a little hit of dopamine; we all get a little thrill when we’re challenged with a trivia question and we come up with the answer.

 The social aspect of BASScare’s trivia and brain games afternoons is one of its most important aspects.
 Staying connected and socialising is vitally important at any stage of our lives, but particularly so when we’re older and less independent.
 Not only does chatting and doing activities with others keep our brains sharp, it also lifts our spirits and keeps us in a healthy frame of mind.
-Our Brain Games Group is a great way to get out and meet people while having fun and testing our memories.
+Our Brain Games Group is a great way to get out and meet people while having fun and taking a trip down memory lane.

 Subscribe to our newsletter